 As an MP I am often asked for community placements and internships and unfortunately cannot accommodate them all.
-To try and give as many young people from Oldham as possible community placements experience, from 18th – 29th July this year, I will be running my second annual Oldham ‘working for your community’ summer school for 18-24 year olds.
+To try and give as many young people from Oldham as possible community placements experience, from 17th – 28th July this year, I will be running my fourth annual Oldham ‘working for your community’ summer school for 18-24 year olds.

 The aim of the summer school is for participants to develop community action skills and experience by working on various community projects in Oldham.
 Participants will develop key skills for both future involvement in politics and community based work.

-The selected group of young people will be based in Oldham and must be available for every weekday for the duration of the scheme from 18th July 2016 until 29th July 2016.
-They will spend the first week developing knowledge and understanding of community development theory and practice, campaigning skills and tools, and defining a campaign and community project to work on in week 2.
+The selected group of young people will be based in Oldham and must be available for every weekday for the duration of the scheme from 17th July 2017 until 28th July 2017.
+They will spend the first week developing knowledge and understanding of community development, campaigning skills and tools, and a community project to work on in week 2.
 Sessions will be delivered by various experts and leaders in community development, campaigning, communications, and politics.

-Week 2 will be spent working with Oldham-based community organisations and charities to develop and refine the campaign.
+Week 2 will be spent working with Oldham-based community organisations and charities.
 On the last day participants will graduate!

-To register your interest in the Summer School, send a letters of application with a curriculum vitae by email to email@example.com
+To register your interest in the Summer School, send a letter of application with a curriculum vitae by email to firstname.lastname@example.org

 You can read what past participants had to say and view photographs here.